open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/Acquisition_Context/01_acquisition_projection.rst

 .. _dental acquisition projection:

-CID xxx1 Dental acquisition projection
+CID xxx1 Dental Image View
 ======================================

+The projection of the anatomic region of interest on an image receptor.

 .. list-table::
     :header-rows: 1